GeoTecINIT/nativescript-wearos-sensors/README.md

 ```

 ## Requirements
-This plugin is **only supported** for Android smartphones.
+This plugin is **only supported** by Android smartphones.
 To use it to build an application, the following requirements apply:

 - An Android smartphone running Android 6 (API level 23) or higher.
-In addition, the smartphone must be paired
- with a smartwatch with the counterpart application installed.
+- In addition, the smartphone must be paired with a smartwatch with the counterpart application installed.
+To link a smartwatch

-> **Note**: to link a smartwatch to the smartphone, you must also install the [Smartwatch WearOS by Google](https://play.google.com/store/apps/details?id=com.google.android.wearable.app)
+ to the smartphone, you must also install the [Smartwatch WearOS by Google](https://play.google.com/store/apps/details?id=com.google.android.wearable.app)
-> and follow the procedure to link both devices.
+ and follow the procedure to link both devices.

 > **Warning**: both applications (smartphone and smartwatch apps) must have the same application id.
 > If that's not the case, the applications will not be able to interact.
+You can change the application id of a
+> NativeScript application in the `nativescript.config.ts`.

 ## Usage
 The plugin offers two features: